TriKro/rsb-content/part4-evaluative_market_experiment/sales-pitch-smoke-test.md

    * Do your homework and check out the prospect on social media before meeting them \(LinkedIn, Facebook, etc\).
 4. Ask well thought-out and observant questions.
 Match the customer's motivations with product attributes.
 5. If/when appropriate, pitch the product.
-6. After the pitch, expect objections and be ready to handle them
+6. After the pitch, expect objections and be ready to handle them.
    * This is where you will learn the most about how your prospect perceives your offer and your product.
    * Listen closely and give the prospect a chance to explain what's bothering them.
    * If appropriate repeat the concern back to the prospect to make sure that you understand what they're saying.